Fancy Serial Number Dollar Bills — What Makes a Serial Number Valuable?

 Low Serial Numbers

-Any serial number under 100 (00000001 through 00000099) is considered a low number note, and the lower the number, the higher the value.
-The holy grail is serial number 00000001 — a “one of one” in collector terminology.
-A $1 bill with serial number 00000001 in circulated condition sold for just over $4,700 on Heritage Auctions in 2021.
-Serial numbers in the 00000001–00000009 range are called “super low” and command serious premiums.
-Numbers between 00000010 and 00000099 are still valuable but more accessible, usually $50–$500 depending on denomination and grade.
+Any serial number below 00000100 qualifies as a low number note.
+The lower the number, the higher the value — simple enough.
+Serial number 00000001 is the holy grail, a “one of one” in collector terminology.
+A $1 bill with that number in circulated condition sold for just over $4,700 at Heritage Auctions in 2021.
+Numbers 00000001 through 00000009 are called “super low” and command serious premiums.
+The 00000010–00000099 range is still genuinely valuable — $50–$500 depending on denomination and condition — just more accessible than the single-digit tier.

 High Serial Numbers